 - 1 lemon (zest and juice)

-- Toast and grind the spices: In a small frying pan over medium heat, toast the cumin and coriander seeds for 3 minutes until fragrant.
-Crush them with a pinch of sea salt using a pestle and mortar.
+Toast the Spices: In a dry frying pan over medium heat, toast the cumin and coriander seeds until fragrant (about 3 minutes).
+Transfer them to a mortar with a pinch of sea salt and crush to a coarse powder.
+This adds depth and warmth to the dish.

-- Season and roast the veg: Add most of the spice mix to a large roasting tray.
-Toss in the sprouts, sliced onions, and fennel.
-Drizzle with olive oil, mix well, and spread out evenly (use two trays if needed).
-Roast for 20 minutes or until tender and slightly caramelised.
+Roast the Vegetables: Toss most of the spice mix into a large roasting tray.
+Add the sprouts, red onions, and fennel, drizzle with olive oil, and toss to coat.
+Spread everything out well (use two trays if needed).
+Roast for 20 minutes, or until the veg are golden and slightly caramelised.

 Recipe Tips